 Places are limited and will be assigned on a first come - first served basis.
 This event is in-person only.
-The early bird rates below are available until 14th March.
+The early bird rates below are now available until the 1st of May.
 After this date the standard ticket rate will be £175, Concession rates will be - postgraduate students / professional trainees / Early Career Researchers / Allied Health Professionals £100; undergraduate students £75

 Special EventsLink between Eating disorders and Autism: PEACE pathway ConferenceDescriptionWe will be presenting an overview of our work, including outcomes, learning points and specially developed resources for clinicians and teams of health professionals working in this area.
 The PEACE Pathway is an innovative Pathway for Eating disorders and Autism developed from Clinical Experience.
 Our research suggests that around a third of people with an eating disorder may be autistic, or present with high autistic traits.
 Whilst autistic people with eating disorders require adapted treatments, prior to this pathway there was no systematic guidance or support for clinicians working with this population.